lebf3/website_FL/content/home/experience.md

   location = "Montreal"
   date_start = "2018-05-01"
   date_end = "2018-08-01"
-  description = """Exploring the different inflammatory responses of 2 endothelial cell models using the RNAseq and ATACseq methods"""
+  description = """Exploring the different inflammatory responses of two endothelial cell models using the RNAseq and ATACseq methods"""

 [[experience]]
   title = "Personal trainer and business owner"